Fastec Racing Honda CB750 Cafe Racer

 Tony Walters

-Honda CB750 Café Racer Custom: Exceptional Build by Fastec Racing
+Honda CB750 Cafe Racer – Sublime Classic Build by Fastec Racing [Newmarket Motorcycle Co.]

 Full-blown café racer custom builds are rarer these days.
-Scramblers and trackers are by far the most ubiquitous style.
-However, that might be just one of a number of reasons that with dropped-jaw you gaze on this Honda CB750 café racer – built by Fastec Racing.
+Scramblers and trackers are by far the most ubiquitous styles.
+But that’s not the only reason why this Honda CB750 café racer built by Fastec Racing is sublime.
+Here’s the story of how Fastec turned an optimistic eBay purchase into a classic cafe racer build.

 The bike you see here started life as a 1982 Honda CB750.
 In a somewhat familiar manner, the build story starts with a tipsy, late-night, rose-tinted eBay purchase.